GCE A Level History

 Students are required to reach the Wadebridge Sixth Form Level 3 entry criteria.
-In addition, a minimum of a B grade in GCSE History is required (Grade C at school’s discretion depending on individual circumstance).
-Students who did not study History at GCSE can also be suitable for the course but it is recommended they have the minimum of a C grade in an equivalent Humanities subject such as Geography or EPR.
+In addition, a minimum of a grade 6 in GCSE History is required (Grade 5 at school’s discretion depending on individual circumstance).
+Students who did not study History at GCSE can also be suitable for the course but it is recommended they have the minimum of a grade 5 in an equivalent Humanities subject such as Geography or EPR.

 - Unit 1: Russia 1894 - 1941

 This module is examined using essay style questions